mrsanders2014/Task_list_proj1/README.md

     Be able to assign one or more labels to a task, so I can easily filter and organize my tasks.

 ### Required Task Fields: Every task must include a
--title
+- title
--optional description
+- optional description
--priority level (e.g., High, Medium, Low)
+- priority level (e.g., High, Medium, Low)
--task color
+- task color
--deadline (due-date)
+- deadline (due-date)
--time unit for task
+- time unit for task
--task status
+- task status
--can task be done in parallel with other tasks?
+- can task be done in parallel with other tasks?
--if so, list of parallel tasks
+- if so, list of parallel tasks
--predecessor task
+- predecessor task

 ### Data Persistence